 A few days later he was worse.
 We called our family doctor and got in right away.
 He was labouring to breathe as we sat in the office.
 His feet were solid ice despite the woolen socks on his feet.
 I had no idea what was wrong.

-Our family doctor took one look at him and gave us a diagnosis of type 1 diabetes.
+Our family doctor took one look at him and gave us the type 1 diabetes diagnosis.
 He has diabetes and was in Ketoacidosis.
 His blood had too much carbon dioxide in it.

 On the off chance, it was simply a chest infection, emergency x-rays were ordered along with the blood work.
 We went to the hospital and waited no time.